dsccommunity/xSCSMA/README.md

 ### Unreleased

-* Fixed MSFT\_xSCSMARunbookWorkerServerSetup and MSFT\_xSCSMAWebServiceServerSetup using incorrect executable for version checking.
+* Fixed MSFT\_xSCSMARunbookWorkerServerSetup and MSFT\_xSCSMAWebServiceServerSetup using incorrect executable for version checking
 * Added description for new parameters at README.md
+* Remove System Center Technical Preview 5 support.
+Close issue #18

 ### 1.5.0.0